< Back to W&A Nottingham Selective Licensing Hub

-The new Nottingham licensing scheme for Landlords will has been implemented as of 1st August 2018.
+The new Nottingham licensing scheme for Landlords was implemented as of 1st August 2018.
 The aim of the scheme is to ‘raise the standards in the privately rented sector, and to ensure that all tenants living in them are able to enjoy a safe, comfortable and well managed home’.
 A landlord will need a licence for every property they own within the affected areas.

-This is a big blow for Landlords who already keep privately rented properties at a high standard.
+This is a big blow for Landlords who already keep privately rented properties to a high standard.

 We calculate that 94% of Landlords will be affected by this Licensing Scheme.

-Anyone who owns a privately rented home in the designated Nottingham areas will need to apply for a licence.
+Anyone who owns a privately rented home in the designated Nottingham areas should have applied for a licence by now.
 The only exception is for those properties which already have an HMO licence.

-The designated areas for Nottingham Selective Licensing will be as follows:
+The designated areas for Nottingham Selective Licensing is as follows:

 Arboretum, Bestwood, Bulwell, Bulwell Forest, Basford, Berridge, Bridge, Clifton North, Clifton South, Dales, Dunkirk and Lenton, Leen Valley, Mapperley, Radford and Park, Sherwood, St Ann’s, Wollaton East and Lenton Abbey.

-Applications for Selective Licensing are now open (1st July 2018).
+Applications for Selective Licensing opened on 1st July 2018.
 If your property is included then we advise you to act now to get all required documents together for your application.
 We are more than aware that this is an unwelcome situation and have been campaigning against certain aspects, on our clients’ behalf.
 However, the deadlines have now passed and you should have submitted your application by now.
 Please contact us if you haven’t applied yet on 0115 924 3304.